 In fact, Mary spends an additional average of 45 minutes per tutorial session on pre- and post-session tasks such as reading the student's most recent work, creating a lesson based on her assessment of its strengths and weaknesses; and providing an encouraging post-session "recap" as well as the following on-going services:

-In short, the level of expertise, customization, and flexibility; the dedication that goes into each student's learning process; and the range of support that Chase Hill offers to both students and parents alike takes a lot of time--and really can't be matched.
+In short, the level of customization, and flexibility; the dedication that goes into each student's learning process; and the range of support that Chase Hill offers to both students and parents alike take a lot of time--and really can't be matched.
 For those interested in scholarships and sliding scale opportunities, please see below.